Posit Connect

 Getting a token

-You can create a token to use for repository authentication using the rspm create token CLI command.
+You can create a token to use for repository authentication using the rspm create token Command Line Interface (CLI) command.
 See Creating API Tokens for details.

 Configure Connect for authenticated R repositories